Eve Myles takes centre stage in first look teaser for Keeping Faith series two

 — BBC Press Office (@bbcpress) January 2, 2019

-The drama’s first run introduced us to Faith, a solicitor on maternity leave in a beautiful Welsh village who seemed to have it all: three children and a devoted husband (and business partner), Evan (Bradley Freegard).
+The drama’s first run introduced us to Faith, a solicitor living in a beautiful Welsh village who seemed to have it all: three children and a devoted husband (and business partner), Evan (Bradley Freegard).
 That is, however, until Evan disappeared.

-Throughout the series, Faith desperately attempted to locate Evan — only for him to show up in the closing moments of the series finale, taking their three children with him while Faith was upstairs with her lover Steve Albini (Mark Lewis Jones).